angelal4844/sep11-freedom-project/README.md

 The "Freedom Project" for SEP11 is all about Javascript, where we can make anything functional, like a game, making the search button work in the website, and many more.
 The purpose of this blog is combining what we learn about Javascript and our new tool that we learned on our own, kaboomjs to make a game that is relaxing and helps entertain others.

 ## Content
-For my project, I am making a adventure game.
+For my project, I am making a adventure game, where the player needs to collect all the food in each level in order to go to the next level.
 This blog will walk through my process of independently studying kaboomjs in order to make a adventure game.

 ## Links